kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

     - Representation 2: Adjacency Matrix
         - Basic Structure
-            - This is typically a square matrix with dimensions $V \times V$ (where V is the number of vertices).
+            - This is typically a square matrix with dimensions `V * V` (where V is the number of vertices).
             - The dimensions represent the nodes themselves (e.g., Row 0 represents Vertex 0, Column 0 represents Vertex 0).
         - Storing Edges
             - The values inside the matrix represent the existence of edges.